alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

 TO DO:
- - Add new opt-in config option that adds a left-to-right warp with the gamepad cursor in inventory page.
- - Add new opt-in config option that allows quick stacking of items without checking quality.
+ - (WIP) Add new opt-in config option that allows quick stacking of items without checking quality.
  - Support compatibility with "Vertical Toolbar" mod.
    - If possible, extend compatibility for all mods that modify the player's inventory size, even if in (what I'm presuming to be) irregular ways like this one.
+     - Wear More Rings?
  - Support compatibility with mods that add storage objects, such as:
    - Mega Storage
    - Expanded Storage